 The cartridge on the end of your turntable's tonearm generates a tiny voltage as its needle traces the grooves on your record albums.
 This voltage, or music signal, must be properly equalized and amplified before it can play through your receiver.

 Boosting this signal is the job of the phono preamp, also known as a phono stage, phono EQ, RIAA preamp, or turntable preamp.
 And just in case you were wondering, "phono" is short for phonograph, the old-fashion term for turntable.

 Where is your phono preamp?

-The three most common places to find a phono preamp in most systems are, inside your receiver, built into your turntable, or housed in a separate box that plugs in between your turntable and receiver.
+The three most common places to find a phono preamp in most systems are:

 This receiver has a built-in phono preamp with a dedicated "PHONO" input to plug in a turntable.
 There's also a separate ground ("GND") terminal for connecting the turntable's ground wire.

 Once you know where your phono preamp is, the rest is easy.
 Below we'll look at the three main ways most turntables and receivers connect.

 System 1: Phono preamp is in the receiver